tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

 </div>

 ### Overfitting
 The decision tree algorithm is prone to overfitting because it has unlimited freedom.
+This means that the splitting of the tree continues until the classes are distinguished with zero impurity.
 To prevent overfitting, we can limit this freedom through hyperparameter tuning.

 The code block trains a decision trees classifier with no restrictions.
 The resulting tree will have all leaf nodes with Gini impurity equal to 0, indicating a perfect fit to the data.
 However, this may lead to overfitting and poor performance on new data.
 It's worth noting that some leaf nodes may only have one or two samples, making the tree less generalizable.

+{{% tip %}}

+`Gini impurity` is used to identify the ideal attribute to split on.
+Gini impurity measures how often a randomly chosen attribute is misclassified.
+When evaluating using Gini impurity, a lower value is more ideal.
+Gini impurity is zero when a node is included only one class.

+{{% /tip %}}

 {{% codeblock %}}
 ```Python